 It’s not worth it.
 Save on the premium and buy your own membership.
 Most gyms offer discount plans for adults age 60 and over.
 It will cost you way less than the difference in premium.
 We did our own research.
 Most gyms we have checked with offer memberships for anywhere from $8 – $22 per month for Seniors, and even less per person for a couple.
 Don’t pay $60 more for your Medigap plan to get a brand name and membership that is worth less than $22.

 All the Medigap plans are standardized by law.
-A company cannot change any of the benefits of those plans A-N. So whether you have a Cigna Plan G or a Mutual of Omaha Plan G or Aetna Plan G, the benefits are identical.
+A company cannot change any of the core benefits of those plans A-N. So whether you have a Cigna Plan G or a Mutual of Omaha Plan G or Aetna Plan G, the benefits are identical.